Codecenter/courses-systems-integration-java/spring-web-mvc-demo-war/README.md

 mvn tomcat:run
 </pre>

-The `HelloService` can be found at:
+The `fi.codecenter.examples.HelloService` can be found at:

 <http://localhost:8080/spring-web-mvc-demo-war/rest/hello>